10 Best Undervalued Stocks At 52w High for November 2025

 Q4: What are the biggest risks with these picks?

-Risks include sector-specific challenges such as commodity price swings, regulatory changes, high leverage, and technology disruption.
+Risks include sector-specific volatility, high leverage (notably in Cencora and Cardinal Health), regulatory changes, and commodity price fluctuations.
 Each stock’s risk profile is detailed in its analysis section.

 Q5: When is the best time to invest in these stocks?